magee256/donation_analytics/README.md

 #### Input

 - a data file matching the format described [here](https://classic.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml)
-- a file containing one number from 1-100.
+- a file containing one number in range (0, 100].
 This number represents the donation percentile to be output.

 #### Output
 - Output data file containing the following fields: